-Sickle cell disease (SCD) is a genetic disease of hemoglobin, a protein contained in red blood cells that transports oxygen through the body.
-In patients with SCD, a defect in the structure of hemoglobin results in a deformation of the red blood cells, which take a sickle shape.
+Sickle cell disease (SCD) is a genetic disease that affects hemoglobin, a protein contained in red blood cells that transports oxygen throughout the body.
+In patients with SCD, a defect in the structure of hemoglobin results in a deformation of the red blood cells, which take on a sickle-like shape.

-The disease, which result in anemia (characterized by fatigability, dizziness, shortness of breath …), occlusion of blood vessels, stroke, sensitivity to infections and severe pain, is caused by poor blood circulation associated with the sickle-like shape of the red blood cells, which then block the small blood vessels.
+The disease, which manifests as anemia (characterized by fatigue, dizziness, shortness of breath …), occlusion of blood vessels, stroke, predisposition to infections and severe pain, is caused by poor blood circulation associated with the sickle-like shape of the red blood cells, which block the small blood vessels.

 It is the most widespread rare genetic disease in the world, affecting millions of people.
-The disease is widespread in Africa, where a newborn out of 65 suffers for SCD, but also in the capitals of Western Europe, where one person in 2000 is born with the disease.
+The disease is widespread in Africa, where one newborn out of 65 suffers from SCD, but also in the capitals of Western Europe, where one person in 2,000 is born with the disease.
 In the Caribbean, 0.4% of newborns have sickle-cell anemia.
-In France, the number of annual births of SCD-suffering children is estimated to be 300, making SCD the first genetic disease in the hexagon.
+In France, the annual number of births of children with SCD is estimated to be 300, making SCD the first genetic disease in the country.

-The main treatment used for this pathology is blood transfusion.
+The main treatment used for this disease is blood transfusion.
 This helps to restore an acceptable amount of normal red blood cells in the body and to eliminate or significantly reduce the symptoms of anemia and the risk of stroke.
-However, these repeated transfusions result in an accumulation of iron in the body of patients that, over time, can cause cardiac, hepatic and hormonal problems.
+However, repeated transfusion results in an accumulation of iron in the bodies of patients that, over time, can cause heart, liver and hormonal problems.

 Genethon has developed gene therapy for sickle cell disease, which is now in the preclinical stage.